SANDRA KLEMMER, MS, RD, LDN, CNSC, RYT

 At MGH, she applied her clinical expertise to provide medical nutrition care to critically ill patients in the intensive care units, as well as on the Cardiology and General Medicine services.
 MGH is consistently ranked in the top 5 best hospitals by US New & World Reports.

-Responding to her immense love and appreciation for Yoga, Sandy completed her Registered Yoga Teacher certification under PranaVayu founder, David Magone, followed by advanced teacher training with Ame Wren (founder of The Boston Yoga School), and studied with Raghunath on a Yoga pilgrimage in India.
-David Magone introduced Sandy to Buddhist philosophy and meditation over 10 years ago, which remains an important part of her personal practice - she also enjoys attending meditation groups and workshops at the Cambridge Insight Meditation Center.
+Responding to her immense love and appreciation for Yoga, Sandy completed her Registered Yoga Teacher certification under PranaVayu founder, David Magone, followed by advanced teacher training with Ame Wren (founder of The Boston Yoga School), and is grateful to study with Raghunath on an annual Yoga pilgrimage in India.

-In 2014, Sandy started a private nutrition practice dedicated to helping clients explore their relationship to food, body & movement, and is skilled in navigating the full context of associated thoughts, feelings, and influences.
-She identifies with the role of "nutrition therapist," vs diet-itian, and specializes in weight concerns, disordered and disorganized eating, heart health, and mindful eating.
+Sandy’s private nutrition practice is dedicated to helping clients explore their relationship to food, body & movement and she is skilled in navigating the full context of associated thoughts, feelings, and influences.
+Being pro-wellness and wanting to reclaim the true meaning of the word “health,” means that Sandy embraces a non-diet and Health At Every Size approach.
+She identifies with the role of "nutrition therapist" (vs diet-itian), and specializes in weight concerns, disordered and disorganized eating, body image, and mindful eating.
 Her approach considers well-being and how you feel as the priorities.

-The integration of Sandy's experience and training is in understanding the circumstances of how behaviors related to mental, spiritual, physical health and exploring the broad contextual influences -- steering away from a strictly prescriptive approach, to fostering personal competence.
+The intersection of Sandy's experience and training is at understanding how behaviors relate to mental, spiritual, and physical health and exploring the associated contextual influences -- steering clients away from a strictly prescriptive approach, to fostering personal competence.

 With a hippie heart and a medical mind, Sandy provides private nutrition counseling, offers wellness lectures, and teaches vinyasa yoga classes.
 She continues to explore science and spirit through movement, the pursuit of clarity and consciousness, and by making learning a daily practice.
 See a selection of Sandy's projects here.